 Velocity Storage and Optokinetic Nystagmus Explanation

-Rotating in a chair for 10 revolutions at 0.5Hz while recording eye movements with Infrared goggles is very useful for adding to the ‘Vestibular’ suite of tests.
+Rotating in a chair for 1 minute at 0.2Hz and 0.5Hz and recording the eye movements with Infrared goggles is very useful for adding to the ‘Vestibular’ suite of tests.

 The results are compared to normal values and this helps us decide on which therapies are best suited to the particular patient.

-If the rapid eye movements (optokinetic nystagmus) takes greater than 15 seconds to stop, then we interpret this to mean that the Velosity Storage system is dysfunctional.
+If the rapid eye movements (nystagmus) that occur after abruptly stopping the rotation, take less than 8 seconds, or greater than 20 seconds to stop, we interpret this to mean that the Velosity Storage system is dysfunctional.

-Velocity storage and optokinetic nystagmus are concepts related to the vestibular and visual systems, respectively, playing crucial roles in how we perceive motion and maintain balance and visual stability.
+Velocity storage estimation gained from assessing vestibular and optokinetic nystagmus is a concept related to the interaction of the vestibular and visual systems, respectively, playing crucial roles in how we perceive motion and maintain balance and visual stability.

 Velocity Storage - Neural Integration

-Velocity storage is a mechanism within the vestibular system that prolongs the response of the brain to rotational movements.
+Velocity storage is the mechanism within the vestibular system that prolongs the response of the brain to rotational movements.
 This mechanism is part of the body's system for maintaining balance and spatial orientation.

 • Function: When you rotate your head or body, the vestibular organs in your inner ear detect this motion.
 The velocity storage mechanism extends the time over which the brain perceives this rotation, even after the actual movement has stopped.
 This extension helps to stabilise gaze during and after head movements.